alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-23-rule-on-sujud-to-anyone-other-than-allah.md

 group9: true
 locale: en
 lang: en
-excerpt: If they insist on offering Sujud to anyone other than Allah after being informed, they should be sentenced to death for apostasy.
+summary: If they insist on offering Sujud to anyone other than Allah after being informed, they should be sentenced to death for apostasy.
 ---

 ### Question: